 We generally have multiple domestic and international sources of supply available for each category of products we sell.
-During fiscal 2022, we sourced approximately 64% of our purchases from domestic suppliers with the remaining approximately 36% of our products coming directly from manufacturers located in foreign countries, of which over one-third is sourced from China.
+During fiscal 2023, we sourced 56% of our purchases from domestic suppliers with the remaining 44% of our products coming directly from manufacturers located in foreign countries, of which over one-third is sourced from China.
 To further support our direct sourcing strategic initiative, we opened our foreign sourcing office in Shanghai, China in 2018.
 We continue to diversify our internationally sourced products by expanding in several other countries, including Pakistan, India, Vietnam, Taiwan, Turkey and South Korea.
 The focus on supplier diversification has allowed us to partially offset the negative impact of the U.S. tariffs on Chinese imports.
 Because of the increase in foreign sourcing, we need to order these products further in advance than would be the case if the products were sourced domestically, which in turn requires us to have a longer in-transit time for our merchandise and higher safety stock levels in our distribution centers and store locations.
 Our domestic suppliers also source internationally many of the products they sell to us.

 Although we have very few long-term purchase commitments with our suppliers, we strive to maintain continuity with them.
-All purchases are executed centrally through our store support center, allowing store managers and team members to focus on customer service and enabling us to negotiate volume discounts, control product mix and ensure quality.
-As of January 29, 2022, our top supplier represented approximately 8.5% of our total annual purchase volume and the top 10 suppliers represented approximately 28% of our total annual purchase volume.
-As of January 29, 2022, we were utilizing approximately 650 merchandise suppliers, with the top 125 representing approximately 80% of our purchasing volume.
+All purchases are executed centrally through our store support center, allowing store location managers and team members to focus on customer service and enabling us to negotiate volume discounts, control product mix and ensure quality.
+As of January 28, 2023, our top supplier represented 5% of our total annual purchase volume and the top 10 suppliers represented 22% of our total annual purchase volume.
+As of January 28, 2023, we were utilizing approximately 700 merchandise suppliers, with the top 125 representing 77% of our total annual purchase volume.